Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Related Work

 \subsection{The Cognitive Relevance of Large Language Models}

-The impressive success met by deep learning based models on many linguistic benchmarks has fueled growing interest in employing artificial neural networks to model human linguistic cognition (e.g., \citealp{LinzenBaroni:2020}, \citealp{Baroni:2022}, \citealp{WilcoxFutrellLevy:2023}, \citealp{Futrell:2025}).
+The impressive performance of deep learning models on many linguistic benchmarks has fueled growing interest in employing artificial neural networks to model human linguistic cognition (e.g., \citealp{LinzenBaroni:2020}, \citealp{Baroni:2022}, \citealp{WilcoxFutrellLevy:2023}, \citealp{Futrell:2025}).
 This kind of work usually relies on the assumption that artificial neural networks are proxies for undisclosed theories of human linguistic cognition \citep{ZivLanChemlaKatzir:2025}.
 These proxies are relatively unbiased, in the sense that they were not built with the kinds of biases that linguistics has argued for in order to explain humans' learning processes and outcomes.
 If the performance of such proxies matches that of humans on key linguistic phenomena, one can argue that this weakens \textit{the generative hypothesis} (although the claim that artificial neural networks are bias-free has been contested, see \citealp{ChemlaNefdt:2024}).
 This has been the argumentation in works such as \citet{WilcoxFutrellLevy:2023}, \citet{MahowaldIvanovaBlankKanwisherTenenbaumFedorenko:2024}, and \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}.

-There are other objections to the use of LLMs as models of human linguistic cognition: \citet{FoxKatzir:2024} claim that LLMs fail to adhere to the most elementary observations in linguistics, such as the distinction between competence and performance \citep{Yngve:1960} and between correctness and likelihood \citep{Chomsky:1957}.
-LLMs also display biases inconsistent with human learning and processing of certain linguistic phenomena, such as syntactic islands \citep{LanChemlaKatzir:2024a}.
-These findings imply that LLMs may fail to capture patterns that humans are predisposed to notice, reducing their value as models of human cognition.
-While these objections are extremely important, we set them aside here in an attempt to check whether the LLM proxy evaluated in \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} remains robust under further scrutiny on additional languages, perturbations and statistical tests.
+There are other objections to the use of LLMs as models of human linguistic cognition: \citet{FoxKatzir:2024} show that LLMs fail to adhere to elementary observations in linguistics, such as the distinction between competence and performance \citep{Yngve:1960} and between correctness and likelihood \citep{Chomsky:1957}.
+LLMs are also inconsistent with human learning and processing of certain linguistic phenomena such as syntactic islands \citep{LanChemlaKatzir:2024a}.
+These findings imply that LLMs may fail to capture patterns that humans learn well, reducing their value as models of human cognition.
+Here we check whether the LLM proxy evaluated in \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} remains robust under further scrutiny on additional languages, perturbations, and statistical tests.